ScarletsFiction/ScarletsFrame/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=ScarletsFrame%20is%20frontend%20library%20that%20can%20help%20simplify%20your%20code.&url=https://github.com/ScarletsFiction/ScarletsFrame&via=github&hashtags=scarletsframe,browser,framework,library,mvw)

 # ScarletsFrame
-A frontend library for Scarlets Framework that support lazy page load and element binding that can help simplify your code.
+A frontend framework that can help you write a simple web structure with complex feature.
+This framework have small memory allocation and allows you to directly write template in the HTML instead of creating different file and load it later.
+[Here](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html) you can see the benchmark.

 # Example
 - [Todo Application](https://playcode.io/134963?tabs=console&model.js&output)